a-d-iii/-koitlin/README.md

 ./gradlew assembleDebug
 ```

+The project now uses the Gradle plugin DSL and a modern plugin management
+configuration.
+This removes deprecation warnings that appeared with newer
+versions of Gradle.

 You can also open the project directory directly in Android Studio and run the
 app on an emulator from there.